allodoxaphobia/natpinning/README.md

 We also attempted to extend this proof-of-concept to a more mature state by adding support for more protocols and creating a server side tool which gives some level of control over the client behavior.

+For more extended information on how and why this works, check out our wiki: https://github.com/allodoxaphobia/natpinning/wiki

 How it works
 ============